billsix/programmingFromTheGroundUp/docs/source/files.rst

 maximum number of bytes that could be written).
 The system call returns the number of bytes actually read, or end-of-file (the number 0).

-After reading a block, we check FIXMEAMPeax-indexed; for an end-of-file marker.
+After reading a block, we check %eax; for an end-of-file marker.
 If found, it exits the loop.
 Otherwise we keep on going.

 After the data is read, the ``convert_to_upper`` function is called with